Fulch36/wiserheatingapi/README.md

-# Drayton Wiser Hub API v 1.0.7.2
+# Drayton Wiser Hub API v 1.0.8.0

-This repository contains a simple API which queries the Drayton Wiser Heating sysystem used in the UK.
+This repository contains a simple API which queries the Drayton Wiser Heating system used in the UK.

 The API functionality provides the following functionality
 - Ability to query all rooms